onurberberoglu10/1Password-Engineering-Career-Ladder/competencies.md

             <td valign="top">
                 <ul>
                     <li>You create architecture that gets near-unanimous acceptance and adoption from critical stakeholders, and which provides continual benefit with little support or overhead for a very long lifespan.</li>
-                    <li>You identify barriers that are slowing down teams and initiatives at Etsy and create practical technical solutions to increase efficiency.</li>
+                    <li>You identify barriers that are slowing down teams and initiatives at 1Password and create practical technical solutions to increase efficiency.</li>
                     <li>You are a leader who provides actionable direction to teams in the face of complex problems involving multiple stakeholders.</li>
                     <li>You create new technologies that solve industry-wide problems.</li>
                 </ul>